Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/species.md

 ![](../../img/id-species-selector.svg)

-Here you can choose the species genomes, genome assemblies, strains, breeds and varieties of interest to you.
+Here you can choose the species genomes, assemblies, strains, breeds and varieties of interest to you.

 You can select multiple species genomes to create a list in the Species selector to be used in other apps.